 - If you tie up your balls, you can dictate the gender of your unborn child… – According to Hippocratic text, “When a man wants to produce a male child, he should have sexual intercourse towards the end of the woman’s period or when they have just ended, and he should thrust as hard as possible until he ejaculates; when he wants to produce a girl, he should have intercourse when the woman’s periods are the strongest, or at least when they are still flowing, and tie his right testicle as much as he can bear.
 If he wants to produce a male, he should tie the left testicle“ (On Superfetation, 31).
 Tying up your nads?!
 I’m surprised you can ejaculate at all.

 I wonder what gender that would make?

 So, there you have it!
 11 rib-tickling facts to tell all your friends!
 Aren’t Ancient humans a gullible bunch?
-Anyway, I’m going to put My Haunted House on.
+Anyway, I’m going to put an episode of My Haunted House on.
 Seriously, it’s like, so scary to think there’s stuff out there that could turn all my lights off and make my furniture move.
-It’s okay though, ’cause if I ever get a haunting then all I have to do is burn sage around my house.
+But it’s okay really, ’cause if I ever get a genuine haunting then all I have to do is burn sage around my house…

 What…Why are you looking at me like that?